 After the patient’s insurance provider reviews the claim, the payer will pay the patient’s medical bill.
 Then the provider informs the patient about the costs that must be paid in cash.

-Using patient portals to receive payment can increase the rate at which patients settle their bills.
+Using patient portals to receive payments can increase the rate at which patients settle their bills.
 A report by a 500-physician medical group in New Jersey showed that they received 30% of their payments through their online patient portal.

 5. Process Review

 Ideally, the last stage of the RCM process is receiving payment from a patient.
-But providers also need tools to review the entire RCM process and discover the causes of denied claims, delayed payment, and other issues that can occur in the cycle.
+But providers also need tools to review the entire RCM process and discover the causes of denied claims, delayed payments, and other issues that can occur in the cycle.
 Providers can use quality assurance reporting tools integrated into their billing software to identify loopholes that need to be plugged for more efficient revenue cycle management.